The 1988 Magnitude 5.9 Saguenay earthquake

 - Longitude: 71.18° W

 - Preceded by a magnitude 4.7 foreshock on November 23, 1988, 4:11 am Eastern time

 - Aftershock zone 35 km N-S by 35 km E-W

 On Friday November 25, 1988 the largest earthquake in eastern North America in 53 years occurred 35 km south of Chicoutimi, Québec and 75 km north of the Charlevoix-Kamouraska earthquake zone.
-This earthquake, referred to as the Saguenay earthquake, was located in a relatively aseismic region, had a calculated magnitude of 5.9 mb, 6.5 MN, and a depth of 29 km.
+This earthquake, referred to as the Saguenay earthquake, was located in a relatively aseismic region.
 It was characterized by a single foreshock, relatively minor aftershock activity, and a large amount of high frequency energy.

 The damage and felt reports are described in an Intensity Report of the Saguenay Earthquake